nuagenetworks/monostack-example/README.md

     $ docker-compose -f specifications-director.yml up -d

-Now, you should be able access the specifications director:
+You should be able access the Monolithe Specifications Director by running the following command:

     $ open https://$(docker-machine ip)

-There is no authentication enabled.
+> Authentication is not enabled.
 You can log in with any couple of login/password.

 The server field needs to be:

     $ echo https://$(docker-machine ip):1984
     https://192.168.99.100:1984

+ Log into the Specifications Director

+### Add your GitHub token

- Log into the Specifications Director  click on the top right gear icon, click on the `+` button, enter:
+Click on the top right gear icon, then click on the `+` button and enter the following values:

 - Name: `GitHub` (or whatever you like)
-- Value: `[your-github-token]`
+- Value: `[YOUR-GITHUB-TOKEN]`

-Then click on `Create`.
-Then click on the back button, at the top right corner, to leave the configuration view.
+Click on `Create` then click on the `Back` button at the top right corner, to leave the configuration view.

-Click on the `+` button to add a new repository and enter the following values:
+On the main view, click on the `+` button to add a new GitHub Repository and enter the following values:

 - Name: `TDLDK` (or whatever you like)
 - GitHub API URL: `https://api.github.com`
-- Github Repository: `[your-github-username]` / `monostack-example` @`mater`
+- Github Repository: `[YOUR-GITHUB-USERNAME]` / `monostack-example` @`master`
 - Path to Specifications: `Specifications`
 - Token: click on the paper clip to associate your GitHub Token

-Click save and it will create the new Repository.
+Click `Create` and it will create the new Repository.
 Select it.

-As this is the first time, the repository will be pulled.
-When the job is done, you will see the representation of all the Specifications present in `https://github.com/[your-github-username]/monostack-example/tree/master/Specifications`.
+As this is the first time, the repository will be automatically pulled.
+When the job is complete, you will see the representation of all the Specifications present in `https://github.com/[your-github-username]/monostack-example/tree/master/Specifications` in the UI.

-## Improve the specifications with the Specification Director
+## Improve the specifications

-The current Specifications describe a simple ToDo list.
-It has some users and some *Lists* at the root level. *Lists* have some *Tasks*, and *Users* can be associated to a particular *Task*.
+The current Specifications describe a simple ToDo List api.
+It has some *Users* and some *Lists* at the root level. *Lists* have some *Tasks*, and *Users* can be associated to a particular *Task*.

-Now we want to add a new object top level api *Locations* that will have a required `name` and an `address` as attributes.
-Then we want to be able to associate one (and only one) *Location* to a *List*.
+We want to add a new top level api *Locations* that will have `name` and `address` as attributes.
+We also want to be able to associate one (and only one) *Location* to a *List*.

-### Create a Location Specification
+#### Create a Location specification

-- Select your `TDLDK` Repository.
-- Click on the `+` button at the bottom of the list of Specifications to create a new specification.
-Enter the following:
+Select your `TDLDK` Repository then click on the `+` button at the bottom of the list of Specifications to create a new specification.
+Enter the following values:

     - ReST Name: `location`
     - Resource Name: `locations` (should be auto populated)
     - Entity Name: `Location` (should be auto populated)